lmas/thesis/thesis.typ

 to normalise Minkowski's method and, if possible, compare it to the MASS function.

-_Rakthanmanon et al._ suggest other interesting optimisations @rakthanmanon that would be worth to investigate for this work.
+_Rakthanmanon et al._ suggest other interesting optimisations @rakthanmanon that are worth to investigate for this work.
 For example, calculating a square root is an expensive mathematical operation on a computer and unfortunately a required step when calculating exact Euclidean distances.